tylerjdrake/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability-visible-exception-propagation.rst

 readability-visible-exception-propagation
 =========================================

-Issues warnings for call sites of throwing functions that are not annotaed [[try]].
+Issues warnings for call sites of throwing functions that are not annotaed [[clang::maybe_unhandled]].
-Issues warnings for call sites of noexcept functions that are annotated [[try]].
+Issues warnings for call sites of noexcept functions that are annotated [[clang::maybe_unhandled]].

-FIXME: TYDO

 .. code-block:: c++